LA investors smell a winner in direct-to-consumer perfumer Skylar Body

 Sample2

-Chen claims that the oils she’s using cost five times as much as what’s used in traditional perfumes and that the organic sugarcane based alcohol in the scents also adds to cost, but the company is able to keep costs down by going direct-to-consumer (for now).
+Chen claims that the oils she’s using cost five times as much as what’s used in traditional perfumes and that the organic sugarcane-based alcohol in the scents also adds to cost, but the company is able to keep costs down by going direct-to-consumer (for now).

 “Others’ [perfumes] are priced at $70 to $150 per-bottle.
 Ours is priced at $78,” Chen tells me.